 Professor and Chair - Department of Journalism

 Ted Spiker, the chair of the department of journalism, primarily teaches Advanced Magazine Writing and Sports Media & Society (#SportsMediaUF).
-He has also taught Health and Science Writing, Applied Magazines, Magazine Management, Finding Your Voice, Journalism as Literature, Magazine & Feature Writing, and others.
+He has also taught Sports Reporting, Health and Science Writing, Applied Magazines, Magazine Management, Finding Your Voice, Journalism as Literature, Magazine & Feature Writing, and others.
 He came to the University of Florida in 2001, was awarded tenure in 2007, and promoted to full professor and chair in 2015.
 Spiker was named the University of Florida Teacher of the Year for 2016-17.

 Spiker’s book and magazine work is focused on health and fitness.
-His work has been published in TIME.com; Esquire.com; Outside; O, The Oprah Magazine; Fortune; Men’s Health; Men’s Fitness; Women’s Health; Runner’s World; AARP The Magazine; Reader’s Digest; Parenting; Prevention; and many others.
+His work has been published in The Washington Post; TIME.com; Esquire.com; Outside; O, The Oprah Magazine; Fortune; Men’s Health; Men’s Fitness; Women’s Health; Runner’s World; AARP The Magazine; Reader’s Digest; Parenting; Prevention; and many others.
 For more than five years, Spiker wrote the Big Guy Blog for RunnersWorld.com (formerly he wrote The Marathon Virgin blog).
 See tedspiker.com for more.

 Spiker is author of DOWN SIZE: 12 Truths for Turning Pants-Splitting Frustration into Pants-Splitting Success (Hudson Street Press), a book about the biology and psychology of weight loss and dieting.
-He is co-author of about 20 other books, including New York Times bestsellers, such as Food Can Fix It with Dr. Mehmet Oz, YOU: The Owner’s Manual series with Dr. Mehmet Oz and Dr. Michael Roizen, AgeProof with Dr. Michael Roizen and Jean Chatzky, This is Your Do-Over with Dr. Michael Roizen, and the Abs Diet series with Men’s Health editor-in-chief David Zinczenko.
+He is co-author of more than 20 other books, including New York Times bestsellers, such as Food Can Fix It with Dr. Mehmet Oz, YOU: The Owner’s Manual series with Dr. Mehmet Oz and Dr. Michael Roizen, AgeProof with Dr. Michael Roizen and Jean Chatzky, This is Your Do-Over with Dr. Michael Roizen, and the Abs Diet series with Men’s Health editor-in-chief David Zinczenko.

 In 2012, Spiker was named one of the 100 most influential people in health and fitness by greatist.com.
 In 2013, he (barely!) completed the Florida Ironman under the 17-hour limit (2.4-mile swim, 112-mile bike, 26.2-mile run).
 He is also founder of the popular running group, the Sub-30 Club.